 Via Home Bunch

 Radial balance is identical or differing objects placed in a circular fashion.
-It can be seen in modern residential spaces, museums and commercial buildings.
-Radial balance is chairs around a table in the middle of a room; a crystal chandelier; or the structure of a circular rotunda.
+It’s often used in modern residential spaces, museums and commercial buildings.
+You can see radial balance in action with chairs around a table in the middle of a room; a crystal chandelier; or the structure of a circular rotunda.
 It directs your attention to the center of the space or object.
 It is the least used type of balance.